yung10h/sd35-lora/README.md

 # LoRA Fine-Tuning Script for Stable Diffusion 3.5 Medium

 This repository provides a training script for fine-tuning **Stable Diffusion 3.5 Medium** using LoRA (Low-Rank Adaptation).
-IT implements a triple-tokenizer and triple-encoder architecture, enabling the use of all three text encoders from SD 3.5 Medium.
+It implements a triple-tokenizer and triple-encoder architecture, enabling the use of all three text encoders from SD 3.5 Medium.
 > **Note:** No model weights or LoRA adapters are included in this repository.

 ## Key Features